-The mounts are good, forward going cobs and cob crosses ranging from 14.2hh to 16hh.
+The mounts are good, forward going Welsh cobs and cob crosses ranging from 14.2hh to 16hh and some Irish hunters.
 These horses are renowned for their strength, natural sense of balance and toughness that is essential for riding over this rough terrain - they are in fact made for the job.
 Many are home bred, all are schooled extensively before taking clients out.

 The rides are exhilarating and challenging sometimes covering over 20 miles a day.
-The pace is moderate to fast with some steep scrambles, sudden descents and long canters.
+The pace can be moderate to fast with some steep scrambles, sudden descents and long canters.
 Slower rides with easier routes are available for novice riders.
 Should you be in any doubt about your riding ability, please feel free to contact us and we will be happy to discuss it with you.
 With a herd of 20 horses to choose from Myfanwy will always be able to provide the ideal mount for you.

 There is a lower age limit of 12 on this ride, if however your child was born in the saddle please contact us with details of their experience.
 There is a weight limit of 14.5 stone on this ride.

-The weight limit for this ride is 14st 6lbs/204 lb/93 kg, please enquire if you are an experienced rider exceeding this weight.
+The weight limit for this ride is 204 lb/93 kg, please enquire if you are an experienced rider exceeding this weight.

-Local B&B's and small hotels are used on this ride.
-They vary from family owned guest houses to a small walkers hotel nestled deep in the Black Mountains.
-All the selected accommodation offer a large choice of breakfasts, including juices, cereals, kedgeree and cooked breakfasts with toast and home-made jams and marmalades.
+This is a centre-based holiday using comfortable B&Bs for accommodation and eating in local inns for dinner.
+Lunches are also included in the package.
+All the selected accommodations offer a choice of breakfasts, including juices, cereals, kedgeree and cooked breakfasts with toast and home-made jams and marmalades.